 From a business point of view [providing the solution], there are five core business goals:

-Meeting these five core business goals means making sure customers are successful with the solution you have provided so that they generate the outcomes they intended when purchasing the solution.
+Meeting these five core business goals means making sure customers are successful with the solution you have provided to generate the desired outcomes when purchasing the solution.

 To generate the business outcomes we plan and our (customers plan) to achieve, the Customer Success team must play a critical role in achieving this.
 We achieve that by ensuring [first and foremost], our customers are successful with the solution.
 Helping executives from the business and customers organization understand it from this perspective ensures alignment on the importance of Customer Success.